christiandunkel/raytracer/documentation/documentation.md

 ### Light

-There are two definitions for light, one for *ambient lights*, which affect the color and lighting of the whole scene, and *diffuse point lights*, which have a position in world space and can throw shadows.
+There are two definitions for light: *ambient lights*, which affect the color and lighting of the whole scene, and *diffuse point lights*, which have a position in world space and can throw shadows.

 *Ambient Light:*